 Is freeze-dried Açaí better?
 Again, the research on this information is limited however one study conducted on freeze dried vs. frozen strawberries revealed that the level of antioxidants in freeze-dried berries was significantly higher than frozen berries.

 There are a lot of claims out there regarding the health benefits of the Açaí berry but unfortunately, not many of them are clinically proven, so let’s take away the positives….

 Açaí berries in their raw fresh form, contain many benefits, such as powerful antioxidants, fibre, healthy fats, iron, calcium, fibre, vitamin A, and more.
 It is these nutrients in isolation that have been clinically proven to be beneficial for health.
 Whether or not these still exist once pasteurisation has taken place, I’m not sure, but what I do know is that enjoying an Açaí bowl every once in awhile won’t kill you, it’s a possibility that you might salvage some of those heat sensitive enzymes (wink wink) and it’s much better option than a lot of ice-creams and smoothies out there (just watch the sweetener).

 BUT BE MINDFUL… Using the food miles calculator, Brazil is 14,052km from Australia (as the crow flies).
-This number represents a significant cost to the environment & should be taken into consideration.
+Acai isn’t exactly a “local” food and as such, I recommend “food miles” be kept in mind.